Lifebrain/metagam/README.md

 additive models (GAMs).
-Its main application is cases in which raw data are located in multiple locations, and cannot be shared due to ethical or regulatory restrictions. metagam provides functions for removing all individual participant from from GAMs fitted separately at each location, such that the resulting object can be shared to a central location.
+Its main application is cases in which raw data are located in multiple locations, and cannot be shared due to ethical or regulatory restrictions. metagam provides functions for removing all individual participant data from from GAMs fitted separately at each location, such that the resulting object can be shared to a central location.
 Next, metagam provides functions for meta-analysing these fitted GAMs using pointwise meta-analysis, as well as plotting and